This site requires a more recent version of Adobe Flash Player to function properly.

 Cable networks, other than HBO, constitute a large portion of Time Warner's value.
 These networks include TNT, CNN, TBS and several other networks spanning the U.S. and international markets.

-CNN, TNT and TBS have close to 100 million subscribers each in the U.S. market.
-Additionally, Time Warner operates about 70 region-specific versions of its popular networks such as Cartoon Network, Turner Classic Movies, TNT, truTV, Boomerang etc. and 57 other regional networks in more than 200 countries globally as of 2011.
+CNN, TNT and TBS have over 90 million subscribers each in the U.S. market.
+Additionally, Time Warner operates several region-specific versions of its popular networks such as Cartoon Network, Turner Classic Movies, TNT, truTV and Boomerang among others and other regional networks in more than 200 countries globally as of 2015.

 Increasing pay-TV competition